-- HRP 225.
-Design and Conduct of Clinical and Epidemiologic Studies.
+- HRP 225: Design and Conduct of Clinical and Epidemiologic Studies

-- HUMBIO 129S.
-Global Public Health.
+- HUMBIO 129S: Global Public Health

 The class is an introduction to the fields of international public health and global medicine.
 It focuses on resource poor areas of the world and explores major global health problems and their relation to policy, economic development and human rights.
 The course is intended for students interested in global health, development studies, or international relations, and provides opportunities for in-depth discussion and interaction with experts in the field.
 Prerequisite: Human Biology Core or Biology Foundations or equivalent or consent of the instructor.

 - MED 108Q: Human Rights and Health

 Preference to sophomores.
 History of human-rights law.
 International conventions and treaties on human rights as background for social and political changes that could improve the health of groups and individuals.
 Topics such as: regional conflict and health, the health status of refugees and internally displaced persons; child labor; trafficking in women and children; HIV/AIDS; torture; poverty, the environment and health; access to clean water; domestic violence and sexual assault; and international availability of drugs.
 Possible optional opportunities to observe at community sites where human rights and health are issues.
 Guest speakers from national and international NGOs including Doctors Without Borders; McMaster University Institute for Peace Studies; UC Berkeley Human Rights Center; Kiva.
 PowerPoint presentation on topic of choice required.

 - MED 226: Practical Approaches to Global Health Research (HRP 237, INTLPOL 290)